 Major: Social Studies Education

-A track and field athlete, Eisenbacher fuels his passion for mentoring young people by preparing for his career as a teacher and coach.
+A track & field athlete, Eisenbacher fuels his passion for mentoring young people by preparing for his career as a teacher and coach.